openstack/ironic/doc/source/dev/api-spec-v1.rst

-For example, if a client wanted to change the deployment configuration for a specific node, the client could update the deployment part of the node's ManagementConfiguration_ with the new parameters directly at:
+For example, if a client wanted to change the deployment configuration for a specific node, the client could update the deployment part of the node's DriverConfiguration_ with the new parameters directly at:
-/nodes/1/management_configuration/deploy
+/nodes/1/driver_configuration/deploy

 Security
 ---------